multimico/cluster/docs/ch02_ceph_storage.md

         SetEnv TERM=xterm-256color
 ```

-This allows us to create ssh connections over the internet network.
+This allows us to create ssh connections over the internal (data) network using fake names.
+If we use the regular hostnames, we will connect over the public network.

 ## Install ceph